Friday, October 11, 2013

 As early as the 1950's synthetic microfiber cloth was used in places where ultra-safe and sanitary conditions were required.
 These included military facilities, specialized hospitals, laboratories and exclusive high-end hotels.
 Microfiber cloth has undergone the same evolution in utility as the production of multi-use synthetics themselves.

-In recent years, most hotel chains and exclusive private resorts have switched to pillow cases made from microfiber.
+In recent years, many hotel chains, exclusive private resorts, and other hospitality lodging business have switched to pillow cases made from microfiber.
 When compared to natural materials like silk, cotton and bamboo, microfiber excels within each category of consumer and industry standards.
 Microfiber is softer than Egyptian cotton because the threads are much smaller and possess the potential for ultra-flexibility.
 Microfiber is easily dyed and patterned to match any decor.
 Above all, microfiber allows 99% disinfection with common methods of laundering.
-There is no reason why hotels and hospitals should continue using cotton thread pillow cases and sheets, when the properties that microfiber provides is proven to perform better than traditional materials.
+There is no reason why hotels and hospitality providers should continue using cotton thread pillow cases and sheets, when the properties that microfiber provides is proven to perform better than traditional materials.

 In every way, microfiber pillow cases perform better than standard types.
 There are a host of problems that hotel staff encounters when laundering and switching out pillow cases.
 These are all remedied with a conversion to microfiber.

 Any quality that homeowners or hotel workers look for in desirable pillow cases is exhibited in varieties made from microfiber or microfiber blends.
-Microfiber pillow cases minimize the workload for individuals and housekeepers because they come clean on a first wash.
+Microfiber pillow cases minimize the workload for individuals and housekeepers because they come clean on a first wash and dry extremely quickly.
 Pillow cases made from microfiber hold their shape, are static-free and do not fade.
 They are extremely light-weight so a greater number of them can be handled at one time.

 Above all, microfiber coverings are inexpensive to purchase, launder and replace.
 Synthetic cloth processes use materials which are readily available and yield extreme volumes of product.
 A business that needs a large volume of bedding pieces would do well to use microfiber because of health and sanitation reasons, as well as, the advantage of saving money on material over time.